 4. Run Mac Maintenance scripts

-Beyond doubt, the easiest way to run Mac Maintenance is with the Apple notarized tool CleanMyMac X. I routinely use its Maintenance Module to quickly run a series of scripts that rotate system logs remove errors along with temporary items.
+Beyond doubt, the easiest way to run Mac Maintenance is with the Apple notarized tool CleanMyMac X. I routinely use its Maintenance module to quickly run a series of scripts that rotate system logs remove errors along with temporary items.
 It boosts performance and optimizes your Mac systems.
-Plus it's really easy to use.
-Here's the instraction:
+Plus, it's really easy to use.
+Here's the instruction:

 Open the app — download the free version here.

 Click View All Tasks and select Run Maintenance Scripts.